How much does it cost?

 I know from personal experience that starting off with a counsellor or psychotherapist is a big step.
 I’m also well aware that choosing the right one isn’t easy — particularly when we all seem to say the same things on our websites.

+With research showing that the client/therapist relationship is central to therapeutic progress, it’s important that you feel like you click with whoever you’ll be working with.
 A good therapist will be honest if they believe you’ll find a better match with another professional, and may even try to help you find one.
-If you’d like any more pointers, or if you think I might be a counsellor you’d like to work with, just get in touch.
+If you’d like any more pointers, or if you think I might be the therapist you’d like to work with, please feel free to get in touch.